 Starting at about two inches up base of the cone, add another bead of glue to the back top edge of one of your folded strip and place it on the cone.
 Slightly over lap as you go to create a lush effect.

-For the second row, add more strips about an 1½” over the first row, and place it over the seams of the first row.
+For the second row of our velour Christmas tree, add more strips about an 1½” over the first row, and place it over the seams of the first row.

 Continue up the tree until you are close to the top, but don’t go all the way up.